Build better devops pipelines: increase efficiency & velocity

 • Pipeline architecture diagrams

-• Runbooks for troubleshooting
+• Step-by-step troubleshooting guides

 “The goal of DevOps is not to eliminate failure but to recover from it faster.” — Jez Humble